Mary Jane Watson: Ultimate Marvel

 This version of Mary Jane, first appearing in Ultimate Spider-Man #1, attends Midtown High School with Peter Parker and Liz Allan.
-Originally known as "Mary" to her friends, she later picks up the "MJ" nickname.
+Known as "Mary" to her friends, she later picks up the "MJ" nickname.
 Unlike the original MJ, Ultimate Mary Jane is a brilliant student and expresses her true feelings instead of masquerading as a party girl.
 She has an eruptive temper and has even physically attacked some of the bullies at her school, resulting in a detention.
 At one time, MJ had expressed her wish to become an actress, then a "teacher who cares".
 She now has an interest in journalism.
 She and Peter begin dating in Ultimate Spider-Man #13.
 In that issue she becomes the second person to learn of Peter's secret identity and the first Peter reveals it to.
 She mends Peter's spare Spider-Man costumes, once calling herself the Betsy Ross of superheroes.
 Although Peter and MJ love each other very much, Peter's Spider-Man identity places a strain on their relationship.
 The relationship is further complicated when Gwen Stacy enters their lives.

 Later, Peter began to fear for Mary Jane's safety more than ever when the Green Goblin kidnaps her and flings her off the Queensboro Bridge in a twisted attempt to gain Peter's allegiance.
 MJ survives, but the experience leaves her traumatized.
 She later grows angry and jealous when she believes that a new girl, Gwen Stacy, has feelings for Peter.
 MJ ends their relationship in issue #32, although the pair soon reconciles in issue #41.
 When MJ's father reads her diary and finds her referring to something as the "bridge incident", he tells MJ that she is not allowed to see Peter anymore.
 Furious, she runs away to an old factory but Peter finds her.
 MJ's parents separate soon after.

 In the Hobgoblin arc (#72-78), it was revealed that Harry and Mary Jane engaged in a brief romance around the same time Peter was bitten.
 Then, long after his father is gunned down as the Green Goblin, Harry tells her that Peter "killed his father".
 After realizing his life as a superhero will always endanger MJ, Peter ends their relationship in issue #77.
 Shortly thereafter, Mary Jane goes out with a character named Mark Raxton.
 After one date, however, she changes her mind, resolving instead to prove herself to Peter and to get him back.
 When Raxton asks what MJ finds so special about Parker, she simply replies "Everything".
 She has since shown difficulty in moving on from Peter and in dealing with the state of their friendship, especially after Peter has dated Kitty Pryde, but Peter has shown an interest in reconciling their differences, and becoming friends again.